MatejaNajdanovS4319/WebTehnologije-StackOverfowKlon/README.md

-Type npm run dev to start a project
+Type npm run dev in root directory to start a project